sbrandwoo/grunt-qunit-junit/README.md

 ## Release History

+* 0.3.0 added ability to provide custom url, module and test namers.
+* 0.2.0 updated `grunt-contrib-qunit` to 0.5.2 to report actual test durations.
+* 0.1.1 added time attribute to output with dummy value, to aid compatibility
 * 0.1.0 is available for general use.
-* 0.1.1 added time attribute to output with dummy value, to aid compatibility
-* 0.2.0 updated `grunt-contrib-qunit` to 0.5.2 to report actual test durations.